RakhithJK/Mailu-Mailu-wiki/Email-configuration-best-practices-overview.md

 - What are the relevant settings?
 - How-To change these settings.
 Per relevant subject describe how to configure it.
 - best practices?
 This is what we advise!
+- MAIN GOAL.
+Everything should be as easy to understand as possible. if it is too difficult, do not include it.

 # Structure of page itself.
 How we want it to be.
 - General overview (or short list) of all features.